 Grace Park — the concept, the project — is an example of an individual, team, or class project, within a River City Curriculum on “Racial Understanding, Empathy and Healing.”
 Let us be ambitious.
 Let us use the challenge of Monument Avenue to provide ourselves with an opportunity to actually prompt the national discussion of race that we’ve so often been promised.
 Where better to begin that here?

 “Little Monuments in Grace Park” is my humble attempt to exemplify a “Citywide Curriculum” assignment in our Network of Learning and Sharing.
-If we use the practical problem of “What to do with The Monuments?” as a springboard to understanding the different points-of-view through our personal experiences, we will be doing a great service for those generations yet to build their monuments.
+If we use the practical problem of “What to do with The Monuments?” as a springboard to understanding the different points-of-view through our personal experiences, we will be doing a great service for those generations yet to build the monuments to tell their stories.